This is part of our ongoing series on home maintenance basics to help you keep up your home and grow your investment with confidence.

 - Payment schedule noting what you will be charged and when

 - Permits and authorizations specifying that it will be the contractor’s responsibility to obtain them

 - Project changes, clarifying that they need to be approved by you in writing (so you don’t end up paying for things you didn’t authorize)

 - Termination clause explaining the conditions under which you or the contractor are allowed to cancel the contract

 5. How do you supervise a general contractor?

-Once the work is underway, keep an eye on how it’s going.
+Keep an eye on the project as it progresses.
 Is the timeline being met?
-Is the project being done correctly?
+Are things being done correctly?
 Does the work area look safe?
-Speak up about anything that concerns you and document any problems you notice with as much detail as possible.
+Speak up about your concerns and document problems with as much detail as possible.
 Keep an ongoing list of subcontractors that are hired too, just in case.

 Ideally, your contractor will keep you informed and relaxed, and you’ll be on your way to a completed renovation!